Dr Peter Saxton

 Adrian Ludlam, doctoral candidate, "HPV prevalence and vaccine awareness, acceptability and uptake in high risk men"

-Tanushi (Minu) Punchihewa, PGDip candidate, "Motivations for taking HIV pre-exposure prophylaxis in a cohort of early adopting gay and bisexual men"
+Tanushi (Minu) Punchihewa, Masters candidate, "Experiences on PrEP among early adopting gay and bisexual men"

 Australasian Sexual Health Alliance Mid-Career Interdisciplinary Achiever Award 2016